perperam/Blindspot/README.md

 The rest of the directory follows the familiar Flutter and Android Studio structure.
 See [Flutter documentation](https://docs.flutter.dev/) for more information.

+## External functions
+### API
+A YOLOv5 classifier is integrated as a REST API.
+This can be configured via the `api_access.dart'.

+### Cloud and login
+The cloud and login is realised via Firebase and Firestore from Google.
+More information about this can be found in the 'firebase_options.dart' file.

 # MOB Dokumentaion
 ## Functional Requirements
 <table border="1" cellpadding="1" cellspacing="1" style="width:500px;">